Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 \paragraph{Step 3.} For every winning committee $S \in \calR(A,k)$, we can extract a seat distribution $x$ for the instance $(v,h)$ in the following way: the number $x_i$ of seats of a party $P_i$ is given by the number of candidates from $C_i$ in the committee $S$, i.e., $x_i = |C_i \cap S|$.

 The next example illustrates this three-step procedure.

 \begin{example}[Sequential PAV as an apportionment method] Consider the instance $(v,h) = ((20,40,30,10),10)$ of the apportionment problem.
 We construct an instance of the multiwinner election setting with $40$ candidates; each party $P_i$ has a set $C_i$ consisting of $10$ candidates.
-Further, there are $\sum_{i=1}^4 v_i = 100$ voters: $20$ voters approve the ten candidates in $C_1$, $40$ voters approve the ten candidates in $C_2$, $30$ voters the ten candidates in $C_3$, and $10$ voters the ten candidates in $C_4$.
-The Sequential PAV method selects the winning committee by selecting in $10$ consecutive steps candidates from $C_2$, $C_3$, $C_1$, $C_2$, $C_3$, $C_2$, $C_1$, $C_2$, $C_3$, $C_4$.
-Thus, the corresponding seat allocation is $(x_1, x_2, x_3, x_4) = (2, 4, 3, 1)$. \end{example}
+Further, there are $\sum_{i=1}^4 v_i = 100$ voters: $20$ voters approve the ten candidates in $C_1$, $40$ voters approve the ten candidates in $C_2$, $30$ voters the ten candidates in $C_3$, and $10$ voters the ten candidates in~$C_4$.
+Applied to this instance, Sequential PAV selects a winning committee consisting of two candidates from $C_1$, four candidates from $C_2$, three candidates from $C_3$, and one candidate from~$C_4$.
+Thus, the resulting seat allocation is $(x_1, x_2, x_3, x_4) = (2, 4, 3, 1)$. \end{example}

 For a given multiwinner rule $\calR$, we let $M_\calR$ denote the apportionment method defined by steps~1 to~3.
 We say that a multiwinner election rule $\calR$ \emph{satisfies (lower) quota} if the corresponding apportionment method $M_\calR$ satisfies the respective property.